Use Tags for firewalls

 Replace the following:

-• PROJECT_NAME: the name of your project
+• PROJECT_ID: the project ID of your project

 • EMAIL_ADDRESS: the email address of the user